Umami Pot

 Home » Recipes » Noodle

-Would you like to enhance your instant ramen with just a little extra effort?
-Here, I will share some Japanese techniques and hacks for improving its flavor without too much hassle.
+Would you like to upgrade your instant ramen with just a little extra effort?
+Here, I will share some Japanese hacks to boost its flavor without too much hassle.

 ↓ Step-by-Step Recipe